 - 1½ cups turkey or chicken stock

 2. Heat a large Dutch oven or sauté pan, lightly coated with evoo, over medium-high heat.
 Brown turkey pieces on all sides until dark brown.
 Transfer to a plate.

-3. Brown vegetables in batches, adding more evoo as needed.
+3. Brown vegetables (fennel, carrots, garlic, celery, and mushrooms) in batches, adding more evoo as needed.
 Season vegetables with salt and pepper, and cook for 5 minutes, or until golden brown, very fragrant, and slightly softened.

 4. Add tomato paste and vinegar.
 Scrape up any brown bits stuck to the pan.
 Add browned vegetables and turkey.
+Add soaked mushrooms with their liquid.
 Pour wine and stock over the mixture and cover.
 Braise for 2 hours, or until the meat is cooked through and falling off the bone.

 5. Gently remove meat and set aside.
 Strain out vegetables and discard.
 Reduce braising liquid over high heat for 5 to 10 minutes, or until it coats the back of a spoon.